judithbergada/webpage-demo/README.md

 Check all the themes at: https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes

 A nice one: Material (sponsored by Google): https://github.com/squidfunk/mkdocs-material.
-Intall it:
+Install it:

 ```bash
 pip install mkdocs-material